Parking and Transportation Services

 Welcome to the University of Cincinnati!
 Navigating your way around our large, dynamic, Uptown campuses can be daunting.
 Or maybe you need to find UC Blue Ash, UC Clermont, the 1819 Innovation Hub, UC Reading or UC Victory Parkway.

-Here you will find real-time updates on current Uptown parking availability, permit information for students and faculty and staff, account management, maps, and more.
+On this site you will find information for permit information for students & faculty and staff, account management, campus maps and more.

 All UC parking locations are cashless.
 Pay for parking securely with your debit/credit card.
 All major credit cards accepted.